mdda/mdda.github.io/_posts/AI/2020-07-29-tensorflow-from-source-fedora.md

 This creates the 'wheel' in ```/tmp/tensorflow_pkg```, and then installs it into the ```env37``` :

 {% highlight bash %}
-./bazel-bin/tensorflow/tools/pip_package/build_pip_package ~/tmp/tensorflow_pkg
+./bazel-bin/tensorflow/tools/pip_package/build_pip_package ./tensorflow_pkg
+# Takes ~1 minute, creates a 205MB whl file in ./tensorflow_pkg

-pip install -U ~/tmp/tensorflow_pkg/tensorflow-2.1.0rc0-cp37-cp37m-linux_x86_64.whl
+pip install -U ./tensorflow_pkg/tensorflow-*.whl
 {% endhighlight %}